-National Health Index 2019–2021
+National Health Index 2021–2023

 The dataset includes both the morbidity index and its disease group-specific subindices and work disability index and its subindices.

 The morbidity index contains 10 disease groups.
 Its subindices describe the prevalence of cancers, coronary disease, cerebrovascular diseases, musculoskeletal disorders, severe mental health disorders, accidents, memory disorders, respiratory diseases, diabetes and alcohol-related diseases.
-In the morbidity index, the prevalence of each disease group is weighted on the basis of its burden in terms of mortality, work disability, impact on quality of life and the costs of health and social services.
+In the morbidity index, the prevalence of each disease group is weighted based on its burden in terms of mortality, work disability, impact on quality of life and the costs of health and social services.

 The work disability index has three subindices: disability pension, sickness allowance and positive decisions on vocational rehabilitation.